 NOTICE that there is no mention of any form of meat in their great ‘recipes’.
-Its like they think their dog is naturally vegan, or that all meat causes allergies.
+It’s like they think their dog is naturally vegan, or that all meat causes allergies.
 If they don’t know how to safely make meat based dog treats at home, they should leave it to the professionals.
-Everything else they are feeding their dogs are just grain substitutes and fillers, not nutrition.
+Everything else they are feeding their dogs is just grain substitutes and fillers, not nutrition.

 “dogs cannot digest potatoes very well, so I think that potatoes are not a good thing … so I use organic sweet potatoes in my recipes.
 The dried sweet potato is also good for keeping his teeth nice and strong.”

 It is still a carb (sugar) with fibre and has very little useful protein that ALL DOGS NEED (like in MEAT).
-Potato has no magical ingredients to keep a dog’s teeth strong, or its jaws.
-That is what we sell 100% meat jerkys for, and bones for cleaning tartar if you are so inclined.
+Potato has no magical ingredients to keep a dog’s teeth strong or its jaws.
+That is what we sell 100% meat jerky for, and bones for cleaning tartar if you are so inclined.

 As dogs are 95% carnivore (they will tolerate carbs but don’t thrive on carbs) so why is dog food 70% grain?
 Why aren’t people’s in comments talking about feeding their dog ALL meat or a TINY amount of grain of vegetables?